Create a categorical column with brand name df <- within(mtcars, { # E.g. 'Mazda RX4' --> 'Mazda' brand <- factor(sapply(rownames(mtcars), function(x) strsplit(x, " ")[[1]][1])) }) x <- c("cyl", "qsec") # Continuous variables g <- c("brand") # Categorical variable head(df[c(x, g)]) #> cyl qsec brand

 We can consider three approaches here.

-, grouped by category.
-If you are curious about why that works, or would like to know more about sufficient representations, please check out our sufrep
+means method from the sufrep package.The last method involves substituting the brand column by averages of the continuous columns cyl and qsec, grouped by category.
+If you are curious about why that works, or would like to know more about sufficient representations, please check out our sufrep paper (ArXiv).

 # Solution 1: Transform variable into numbers X1 <- within(df[c(x, g)], brand <- as.numeric(brand)) rf1 <- regression_forest(X1, df$mpg) # Solution 2: One-hot encoding X2 <- model.matrix(~ 0 + ., df[c(x, g)]) rf2 <- regression_forest(X2, df$mpg) # Solution 3: 'Means' encoding using the 'sufrep' package encoder <- make_encoder(df[x], df$brand, method="means") X3 <- encoder(df[x], df$brand) #> [1] 22 2 rf3 <- regression_forest(X3, df$mpg)